 While things like moving the ball forward in your stance, increasing your attack angle and swinging more from the inside are technical ways older players can maximise their distance, you want to make sure the driver you’re using it giving you the best bang for your buck.

-So then, what are the best drivers for seniors in 2022?
+So then, what drivers should senior players use for the best results?
 I’ve listed them quickly below:

 Best drivers for seniors